appcelerator-developer-relations/appc-sample-ti500/docs/WatchSession.md

 ## TODO
 * Document code, also Watch part
-* Inform that they need to do the icons themself -> TiCons
 * Add complication to Watch App sample and demo `transferCurrentComplication()`
 * Add glance to the Watch App sample
 * Check if (interactive) notifications still work as the storyboards are now (empty)

-## QUESTIONS
-* Can you add a WatchOS template to an app via Studio?